 “I am the Heart of the Mountain.
 Come to me.”

 Jay did not.
-He backed away until he bumped into the steep North end of the gorge.
+He retreated until he bumped into the steep North end of the gorge.

 The bird’s body shifted and morphed under its robes.
 From its right sleeve a deep-blue tentacle puckered its slimy suckers.
 “You must join me in the Mountain.
 It is your destiny.”
 The tentacle snaked through the gorge and wrapped around Jay’s waist.
 Jay clawed at the sand walls, kicking and shouting as the tentacle dragged him away.
 “Speed is of the essence.”